Meeting forums and minutes

 Objective

-The industrial cooperation committee at Aarhus University, Health will contribute to society’s value creation, innovation capacity and competitiveness by strengthening collaboration between the faculty, business and industry and the public sector.
+The industrial cooperation committee at Aarhus University, the Faculty of Health Sciences, will contribute to society’s value creation, innovation capacity and competitiveness by strengthening collaboration between the faculty, business and industry and the public sector.

 The industrial cooperation committee’s tasks